SeaIce-Math/SubZero/contributing.md

 * We ask that new contributors try their hand at forking SubZero, and opening and merging a pull request before requesting collaborator status.

-## What's a good way to start developing Oceananigans?
+## What's a good way to start developing SubZero?

 * Begin running one of the provided test cases.